EMS Education - EMT Course

 "(This instructor had) great understanding and knowledge of everything EMT so a great resource."

 "(This instructor) thoroughly taught the topics and made sure that we understood them - especially in lab.
-He gave us practical input form his field experience."
+He gave us practical input from his field experience."

 - Students will be able to define and practice the role of the EMT in the health care delivery system.